 It’s hard for me to describe how deeply this saddens me, because today, I love science, and I value the clear arc of progress that science has gifted to our world.

 Not only is science awesomely useful, it’s also unfathomably cool.
-If you understand what it is…
+If we understand what it is…

 The 16th and 17th centuries were an exciting time to be alive.
 It was the time when modern science began, mostly in Europe.
 The Protestant Reformation was well underway, fueled by the invention of the printing press and the rapid spread of information that came with it.

 A new continent had recently been discovered across the Atlantic.
 For the first time in a long time, people openly criticized the monarchies that governed them.
 It was a time when centuries-old traditions could be safely questioned, and the world seemed a strange and intriguing place that we knew far less about than we once thought.

 The money they saved on food, they spent on education, specifically on learning to read.
 Then, with so many new readers, the popularity of the printing press exploded.
 (Who would have thought that peasants actually wanted to learn things, too?)

 For centuries, education had been the responsibility of the Church, so most of the smartest people in Europe at the time (and most people in Europe, period) were Christians.
 They, too, were eager for the theological and academic discourse that the printing press let them have, not only with their peers, but with other smart people in other academic fields.